How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 1. Sealing the end parts of the rivets.

-Considering that the fluidity of cognac is much higher than that of water, we recommend that before the steaming process, the ends and chimes of the barrel be covered with natural oil paint (or varnish, if the aesthetic appearance requires it) in the same way as it is done at cognac and wine factories.
-This is a preventive measure that is necessary for reliable long-term storage of cognac and reducing unproductive losses of the drink due to possible capillary seepage and excessive evaporation of the liquid (it is through the protruding end part of the stave that the greatest loss of drink occurs).
+Considering that the fluidity of cognac is much higher than the fluidity of water, we recommend that before the steaming process the ends and mouths of the barrel are coated with natural oil paint (or varnish, if the aesthetic appearance requires it) as is done in cognac and wineries.
+This is a preventive measure that is necessary for reliable long-term storage of cognac and reducing unproductive losses of the drink due to possible capillary seepage and excessive evaporation of liquid (it is through the protruding end part of the stave that the greatest losses of the drink occur).

 Oil paint is applied before the steaming process, while the barrel is dry.
-After soaking, this procedure is difficult to perform, because the wood becomes wet and the paint does not “take”.
-In this case, it will be necessary to completely dry the container.
+After soaking, this procedure is difficult to perform because the wood becomes wet and the paint does not “take.”
+In this case, you will need to completely dry the container.

-As a standard, the following parts of the barrel are stained: the end of the staves, the junction of the staves and the bottom, as well as 1-4 cm of the bottom itself (depending on the size of the barrel) in a circle.
+The following parts of the barrel are usually painted: the end of the staves, the junction of the staves and the bottom, as well as 1-4 cm of the bottom itself (depending on the size of the barrel) in a circle.
 This applies to both bottoms.

-It is generally accepted in the cognac and wine industry to use paint of the following colors: for white wines - green, for red - red, for cognacs and spirits - white.
+It is generally accepted in the cognac and wine industry to use the following colors of paint: for white wines - green, for reds - red, for cognacs and spirits - white.
 In private winemaking, paints of other colors, various varnishes, etc. are used.
 Thus, capillaries are sealed and oak barrels are marked at the same time.
 See the photo below for more details.

-Please note that the paint must be applied with high quality, in several layers (improved coloring) in order to close all open capillaries.
+Please note that the paint must be applied efficiently, in several layers (improved coloring) in order to close all open capillaries.
 See the photo below for more details.

 Brandy factory "Ararat".
 Armenia.